S5PYRO5S/Cache/README.md

 # Cache

 ### Description:
+The application is the project assignment for the course "Data-Structures" at the Harokopio University of Athens.
 The application is a work in progress that implements simple Cache algorithms.
 It currently implements the LRU (Least Recently Used) algorithm using a doubly linked list and a hashmap.
 The application is written in Java, uses the Maven build system and is tested using JUnit 4.